 Most couples are more correctly considered to be subfertile, rather than infertile, as they will ultimately conceive if given enough time.
 This concept of subfertility can be reassuring to couples.
 However, there are obvious exceptions, such as the woman with bilaterally obstructed fallopian tubes or the azoospermic male.
 In general, infertility evaluation is for any couple that has failed to conceive in 1 year.
 But, several scenarios may prompt earlier intervention.
 For example, to delay assessment in an anovulatory woman or a woman with a history of severe pelvic inflammatory disease (PID) may not be appropriate.
 Of particular note, fecundability is highly age-related, with a significant decrease beginning at approximately 32 years of age and more rapid decline after age 37 (American Society for Reproductive Medicine, 2014a).
 This decline in conception rates is associated with an increase in poor pregnancy outcomes, primarily due to increased aneuploidy rates.
 Thus, most experts agree that evaluation is considered after only 6 months in women older than 35 years.

 Prior to initiating infertility treatment, a patient’s health status must be optimized for an anticipated pregnancy.
 Ideally, these issues are addressed prior to referral to an infertility specialist whenever possible.
-Topics include ...
+Topics include appropriate ...